Here’s how to port forwarding works with your Android’s mobile hotspot:

 It shows up a lot.

-On top of that, you might need specific port forwarding resources if you want to personally manage a connection.
+On top of that, you might need specific port forwarding resources if you want to personally manage a connection with your Android.

 So, if you wanted to host your own website, port forwarding is essential.